 \subsubsection{Region edges}

 A \textit{region edge} describes a relationship between two graph fill regions, or between a region and the boundary.
 We use $(A,B)$ to denote a region edge, where here $A$ and $B$ are both regions.
 Whenever we describe an edge between two regions, or between a region and the boundary, it is implied that it is a region edge.
 A region edge $(A, B)$ comprises its endpoints $A$ and $B$ as well as a compressed edge $\beta(P_{u,v})$ representing the shortest path between any detection event in $A$ and any detection event in $B$.
 We sometimes use the notation $(A_u,B_v)$ for a region edge to explicitly specify the two regions $A$ and $B$ along with the endpoints $(u,v)$ of the compressed edge $\beta(P_{u,v})$ associated with it.
-More concretely, the compressed edge $\beta(P_{u,v})$ associated with a region edge $(A_u, B_v)$ has endpoints $(u,v)$ defined by